Symbolic interactionism: Premises

 The first premise includes everything that a human being may note in their world, including physical objects, actions and concepts.
 Essentially, individuals behave towards objects and others based on the personal meanings that the individual has already given these items.
+Meaning is not automatically associated, it is ascribed through interactions.
 Blumer was trying to put emphasis on the meaning behind individual behaviors, specifically speaking, psychological and sociological explanations for those actions and behaviors.